Zack Short Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.07).
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.99).

-- Athletics pitchers combine to allow 125 total home runs at a rate of 1.5 per game (second-most in the league).
+- The left-hander last appeared in relief on Thursday, when he threw 2 2/3 scoreless innings against the New York Yankees while giving up one hit.

-- The lefty last pitched on Thursday against the New York Yankees, when he threw four innings, allowing five earned runs while giving up five hits.
+- The 25-year-old has put up an ERA of 6.78, with 8.7 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .316 against him.

 © 2023 Data Skrive.
 All rights reserved.